MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ### To set the look of the application

-1. In the `CMainFrame::OnCreate` function, type the following code to change the default visual manager and style.
+1. In the `CMainFrame::OnCreate` function, type the following code before the `return 0;` statement to change the default visual manager and style.

     ```cpp
     // Set the default manager to Office 2007